james-t-larson/neutral-times-api/taskell.md

     > There are features and things that are not tested
     * [x] Should not be able to request articles for the future
     * [ ]
+- Prod should not be using seed data
+- Persist database as a volume in the docker-compose file.
+    > This is the reason that the database is lost when docker-compose down is run